fakhralwajih/DeepOnKHATT/README.md

 General configuration can be found in neural_network.ini file

 ## Training
-To strat training from scratch run the following command: \
+To start training from scratch run the following command: \
 ```
 python train.py
 ```
-To load pre-trained model and continue training run the following command: \
+To load the pre-trained model and continue training run the following command: \